SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 <img src="/guides/users-guide/smartgroup.png" alt="Create a smart group" style="max-width: 100%">

 When the group is created, it will appear as top-level group in the “Groups” section.
-You can adjust filtering criteria by simply select the "Sub-assets" tab and modify the filter settings.
+You can adjust filter criteria by selecting the "Sub-assets" tab and modify the filter settings.

 Users can also delete smart groups from the top level groups.
 This operation is irreversible.